- Academic Programs

 - Supporting the College

-All P2 students participate in the year-long Foundations of Patient Safety and Interprofessional Practice course (Phar 712) at the Portland campus.
-The P2 students travel to the Portland campus for opportunities to engage with a wide range of professional health care disciplines.
-The course has approximately 700 students from 15 different health disciplines, divided into interprofessional teams of 15 students each.
+All P1 and P2 students participate in the year-long Foundations of Patient Safety and Interprofessional Practice course (Phar 711/712) at the Portland campus with our degree partner programs at OHSU.
+The course has approximately 700 students from 15 different health disciplines, divided into smaller interprofessional teams.
 The small student groups meet on three occasions during an academic year, for four hours each, as well as complete two independent student team projects.
-The second-year IPE series focuses on Patient Safety, delivered through a combination of active learning and case discussions.
-The following programs and schools participate in the course with our P2 pharmacy students:

 For more information on the Foundations of Patient Safety and Interprofessional Practice course, please visit the OHSU Interprofessional Education website.

 As students begin their IPPE and APPE rotations, interprofessional collaborative care is a key aspect of all their academic experiences.
 Our goal is to develop pharmacists that are team- and practice-ready to provide high-quality, patient-centered care to improve individual and population health outcomes.

 For more information about the College's interprofessional education programs, please contact Dr. Megan Herink at email@example.com.
 For evaluation-related data outcomes, contact Dr. Tanya Ostrogorsky at firstname.lastname@example.org or 503-494-6567.

 1 AY 21-22 begins a transition process to a one-year instead of a two-year formal program.
 P1 and P2 students will attend the IPE sessions with our degree partner programs at Oregon Health & Science University.
 AY 22-23, P1s will be the attendees of those sessions going forward.